 Stretched across the border between Wyoming and Montana lie the Beartooth Mountains, part of the central U.S. Rockies.
-Among these mountains are more than 3,000 lakes at elevations ranging from 5,000 feet to over 11,000 feet.
+Among these are more than 3,000 mountaintop lakes at elevations ranging from 5,000 feet to over 11,000 feet.

 These lakes remain frozen for as many as 10 months of the year due to the extreme cold and deep snowpack that develops.
 Because of the severe climate, these lakes respond strongly to outside pressure.

 They are sensitive indicators — sentinels — of both local and larger scale environmental changes.
-For example, while visitors to the region may remark about the pristine beauty of the lakes, research has demonstrated that nitrogen deposition from cities throughout the western U.S. has been falling on the mountains in snow and rain, slowly enriching the lakes with nitrogen.
+For example, while visitors to the region may remark about the pristine beauty of the lakes, research has demonstrated that nitrogen deposition from cities throughout the western U.S. has been falling on the mountains in snow and rain, slowly enriching the mountaintop lakes with nitrogen.

 This gradual nitrogen increase has stimulated greater algae growth and altered the underwater ecosystems in many ways.
 In nearby Red Lodge, Mont., records of snowfall date back many decades, highlighting dramatic changes the region has experienced.
 Since 1970, average annual snowfall has decreased from about 250 inches to about 100 inches per year.
 Such dramatic changes, common throughout the western U.S., affect everything from the prevalence of wildfires to the transparency of the lakes.